 The futurist movement was not a movement that attracted as much attention as the modernist movement.
 It was a movement outside of the society elites and spoke directly to the middle class.
 It crept along quietly infecting the masses with ideas of ray guns, rockets, cell phones, and computers.
 It was a movement that spoke to the future and offered to people ways to look at society in new and innovative ways.
 Here was a secret almost furtive movement that became an avalanche.
 The Futurist movement slowly fulfilled its promises with one technological innovation after another.
 A man transported in time from 1880 to 1940, a mere 60 years, would barely have been able to fathom the technological changes.
 These changes were heralded not by the modernists, but by the futurists.
 Middle class kids who grew up on Buck Rogers’s pulps and H.G.
 Wells novels in the 1920s and 1930s became engineers and scientists who made their childhood dreams into reality.
 The same kids who went to the movies to watch Metropolis and The Transatlantic Tunnel would create technological wonders that rivaled anything they watched on the movie screen.

 These same kids would grow up and face off with the modernist ideology of Hitler and Nazis.
 World War Two would be the climax in a struggle not just for territory or political power it would be ultimately a struggle between two competing philosophies.
 These philosophies could not exist in harmony.
 They were natural enemies in a struggle to tame the future.
 Modernism rejected the past, but sought to remake the future in a cacophony of violence and disruption.
-Futurism also sought to throw off the conservative past, but sought a future of progress both technologically and socially.
+Futurism also sought to throw off the conservative past, but sought a future of progress both technologically and socially, which was a stepping stone for the future of work when it comes to the advancement of technology we have today.
+It had to start somewhere.
 Futurism did not wish to throw away morality it sought a new morality one more humane than what had gone before.
 This did not mean that the futurist idealist would not fight to protect the future they envisioned.
 Wells had laid the ground work in The Shape of Things to Come.
 The future was worth fighting for and it was the futurist movement, born out of the conflict of the First World War, that provided the inspiration for the machines that would eventually end the Second World War, and begin the modern age.

 1. Modris Eksteins, Rites of Spring: The Great War and the Birth of the Modern Age (New York: Houghton Mifflin Harcourt, 2000),14.